 Joanna Ward (b.
 1998) is a London-based composer, performer, and curator/producer, from Newcastle upon Tyne.
-She has recently started a Masters in Composition at the Guildhall School of Music and Drama, where she learns with Cassandra Miller.
+She has recently started a Masters in Composition at the Guildhall School of Music and Drama, where she learns with Amber Priestly.
 She previously studied Music at Cambridge University, graduating with a First Class degree in Music in 2019.

 Her compositional practice ranges across genres, encompassing conventional forms/media as well as theatrical pieces, experimental electronic music, and ambient music.
 She is interested in collaged and collaborative sonic aesthetics, combining conventional notation with intimate, hand-drawn graphic elements, and her work is embedded in her deep love of pop music.
 Joanna’s approach is inherently political, with a focus on how to compose in a way which is also engaged with contemporary feminist, queer, and decolonial thinking.

 Joanna has worked as a composer with numerous organisations and ensembles, in this country and beyond, including: Sound and Music (as a Next Wave 2 composer), NMC Recordings, the National Youth Choirs of Great Britain, Galvanize Ensemble, Fretwork, ensemble recherche, Illuminate Women's Music, AMOK, Ensemble Entropy, the Orgelbüchlein Project, Gesualdo 6, Voces 8, and the Choir of St John's College Cambridge.